cda-tum/mqt-syrec/docs/source/SyrecLanguageSemantics.rst

         // between the two expressions
         fi ((a.0:1 + b) * #b)

-- Semantic errors in any simplified expression of either the guard or closing guard conditions are reported even if the violating expression can be omitted due to the simplification
+- Semantic/Syntax errors in any simplified expression of either the guard or closing guard conditions are reported even if the violating expression can be omitted due to the simplification
-- Semantic errors in branches for which the parser can determine at compile time that they will not be executed are reported
+- Semantic/Syntax errors in the not executed branch of an IfStatement are reported due to the parser not implementing the dead code elimination optimization technique

 SwapStatement
 ^^^^^^^^^^^^^